How To Deal With Depression: Interview with Lauren RoerickLearn to overcome depression through neuroscience, mindfulness, exercise, and nutrition...

 And the last section is nutrition.
 You are what you eat, so if you eat poorly, you’ll more than likely feel poorly, too.
 Here we establish simple, healthy eating patterns that make sure you get the right nutrients your brain needs to be healthy.

 As a student you get loads of support from me and from other students in a dedicated Facebook group.
 I regularly answer questions and make supplemental videos to help everyone get the most out of the recovery process.
-And there’s also a coaching option if you want extra, more personalized support from me.
+And there’s also a coaching option if you want extra, more personalized support.

 You can also download her Expert Guide to Eating for Mental Health & Happiness for FREE here.
 This is an ebook with heaps of recipes and info on eating for depression and mental health.